ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

     format.
 Specifically, the backend must be an ASP.NET WebAPI web service.

+  - The backend can only make use of classes provided by Microsoft as part of the .NET base class library and ASP.NET.
+No third-party date expansion code is allowed.
+It may infridge on another party's copyright or in the case of open source force CalendarWare, Inc. to open source it's precious source code as well.

   - Focus on making the code as human-readable as possible through good naming of classes, methods, variables, and so forth.
-The code should also be nicely seperated into classes and method so as to avoid code duplication and further communication and readability.
+The code should also be nicely separated into classes and method so as to avoid code duplication and further communication and readability.

   - Provided with a recurring appointment, the web service must expand